codio/knowledge/source/common/develop/ide/editing/connect-github-codio.rst

 In Codio: Connect to repo
 -------------------------
-**Note:** You can skip the rest of this guide and do your normal Git workflow via command line if you prefer.
+..
+Note:: You can skip the rest of this guide and do your normal Git workflow via command line if you prefer.
 Open a terminal from **Tools > Terminal** on the menu.

 To connect to your repo from Codio, follow these steps: